-Nowadays, businesses generate an astonishing 2.5 quintillion bytes of data every single day.
-For those of you wondering how much that is—well, there are 18 zeroes at a quintillion.
-This is a huge number!
+In today’s digital era, businesses are actively generating an astonishing 2.5 quintillion bytes of data every single day.
+For those of you wondering how much that is—well, there are 18 zeroes at a quintillion!

-In this article, you’ll find out how we, at 365 Data Science, believe machine learning technology will transform the business world in the next few years and what emerging trends may be worth considering.
+In this article, you’ll explore how the future of machine learning is expected to transform the business world in the next few years and what emerging trends may be worth considering.

 Many people wrongly use the terms machine learning (ML), deep learning (DL), and artificial intelligence (AI) interchangeably.
-To better understand the future of ML, one must be able to differentiate between these 3 concepts.
+To better understand the future of machine learning, one must be able to differentiate between these 3 concepts.

 Artificial intelligence is an umbrella term, encompassing both machine learning and deep learning.
 It is inspired by the human brain and focuses on mimicking people’s behavior.